isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 to his work helps to shape the landscape of oncological innovation.</p>
 <p>Through the lens of Han’s experiences as a dad, we uncover the intricate
 balance between adjusting to new parenthood and a thriving career.
-With a set one-year-old twins, Han shares that as new parents, both him and his wife have had to communicate and work together to provide the best care for their twins, sacrificing their sleep at times and learning to manage their schedules with flexibility. &nbsp;</p>
+With a set one-year-old twins, Yu Cheng and Yu Hui, Han shares that as new parents, both him and his wife have had to communicate and work together to provide the best care for their twins, sacrificing their sleep at times and learning to manage their schedules with flexibility. &nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_Fathers_Day___STCC_Han.png" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_Fathers_Day___STCC_Han.png">
 </div>